odpi/egeria-docs/site/docs/guides/admin/kubernetes/operator.md

 ### Metadata repositories

-The only metadata repository that offers a suitable HA/remote environment &  supported by the Egeria open source project is [Crux](https://opencrux.com/main/index.html), using the [Egeria Crux connector](https://odpi.github.io/egeria-connector-crux/getting-started/setup/).
+The only metadata repository that offers a suitable HA/remote environment &  supported by the Egeria open source project is [XTDB :material-dock-window:](https://xtdb.com){ target=xtdb }, using the [Egeria XTDB connector](/egeria-docs/connectors/xtdb).

-Note: At this point, the deployment of Crux itself is outside the scope of the operator.
+Note: At this point, the deployment of XTDB itself is outside the scope of the operator.

 ### Connectors